Ellen Corby: As "Grandma Walton"

 Corby's best-known role came as Grandma Esther Walton on the made-for-TV film The Homecoming: A Christmas Story (1971), which served as the pilot for The Waltons.
-Her character husband, Zebulon Walton, was portrayed by actor Edgar Bergen in the film.
+Her character's husband, Zebulon Walton, was portrayed by actor Edgar Bergen in the film.
 Corby went on to resume her role on the weekly television series The Waltons.
 (She was the only adult actor from the original Homecoming pilot to carry her role over to the series.)
 Actor Will Geer played her husband in the series from 1972 until his death in 1978, at which time the character of Zebulon Walton was also buried.
 The series ran from 1972 to 1981, and resulted in six sequel films.
 For her work in The Waltons, she gained three Emmy Awards (1973, 1975, 1976) and three more nominations as Best Supporting Actress.
 She also won a Golden Globe award for best supporting actress in a TV series for The Waltons, and was nominated another three times.
 She left the show November 10, 1976, owing to a massive stroke she had suffered at home, which impaired her speech and severely limited her mobility and function.
 She returned to the series during the final episode of the 1977–78 season, with her character depicted as also recovering from a stroke.

 She remained a regular on The Waltons through the end of the 1978–79 season, with Esther Walton struggling with her stroke deficits (as Corby was in real life).
 Although Corby was able to communicate after her stroke, her character's lines were usually limited to one word or one-phrased dialogue.
 For example, upon receiving news of the Japanese attack on Pearl Harbor, she exhorted the family to "pray, pray, pray."

 Her role dropped to recurring during The Waltons eighth season, and she did not appear in any of season nine (the final season of the series).
 She later resumed her role as Grandma Walton in five of the six Waltons reunion movies between 1982 and 1997, not appearing in the second movie "Mother's Day on Walton's Mountain".

 Personal life

-Ellen Hansen married Francis Corby, a film director/cinematographer who was two decades her senior, in 1934; they divorced in 1944.
+In 1934 Ellen Hansen married Francis Corby, a film director/cinematographer who was two decades her senior.
+They divorced in 1944.
 The marriage produced no children.
-In 1954, Ellen Corby met Stella Luchetta.
-Luchetta was Corby's partner throughout the rest of Corby's life.
+Ellen Corby was survived by her friend of 45 years, Stella Luchetta, and Stella’s husband Peter Luchetta.

 In 1969 Corby was trained by Maharishi Mahesh Yogi in Rishikesh, India, to become a teacher of Transcendental Meditation.
 She had been practicing the technique for several years before.

 She suffered a stroke in November 1976 from which she only partially recovered and returned to her role on The Waltons in March 1978.

 Her final role was in A Walton Easter (1997).

+Death

 Following several years of declining health, Corby, at age 87, died on April 14, 1999, at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles.
 Her memorial site is in Forest Lawn Memorial Park, Glendale, California.